 The end…

-I boxed it up and thought maybe I might look at trying to repair it one day, but it had been there for probably a year now, so I was beginning to think I’d never do anything with it.
+I boxed it up and thought maybe I might look at trying to repair it one day, but it had been there for probably a year now, so I was starting to think I’d never do anything with it.

 Check Price – Gaggia Direct